GSA/digitalgov.gov/content/posts/2014-08-22-api-usability-case-study-openfda.md

 ---
+url: /2014/08/22/api-usability-case-study-openfda/
 date: 2014-08-22 9:32:53 -0400
-title: 'API Usability Case Study\: openFDA'
+title: 'API Usability Case Study: openFDA'
-summary: 'The API Usability Program brings together developers from agency APIs and the private sector to evaluate how the API can be improved to be more user friendly.
-Sean Herron of 18F, who was a key member of the openFDA developer team, shared with us some of the major insights gained from this latest API usability session.'
+summary: The API Usability Program brings together developers from agency APIs and the private sector to evaluate how the API can be improved to be more user friendly.
+Sean Herron of 18F, who was a key member of the openFDA developer team, shared with us some of the major insights gained from this latest API usability session.
-authors: [georgia-gallavin]
+authors:
+  - georgia-gallavin
 categories:
   - API
   - Design
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - API